mesaguy/ansible-prometheus/docs/promcron.md

         description: mdadm weekly test has not run in over {{ $value }} days.
         summary: mdadm weekly test is not running

-The following sends an alerts if *any* cronjob doesn't return '0':
+The following sends an alerts if *any* cronjob doesn't return '0'.
+In this example, if a failing promcron script is retired, its node_exporter textfiles directory *.prom file must be deleted to stop alerting:

     - alert: Failing cron job
       expr: |